Bischoff/wozmania/docs/performance.md

  * addresses that span over I/O addresses will not trigger I/O for neither of both bytes;
- * indexed indirect addressing mode, like in `LDA   ($1A,X)`, will not cycle inside page 0 for that byte;
+ * indexed indirect addressing mode, like in `LDA   ($1A,X)`, will not cycle inside page 0;
- * when there is a stack overflow or underflow, the pushed or pulled address will not cycle inside page 1 for that byte.
+ * when there is a stack overflow or underflow, the pushed or pulled address will not cycle inside page 1.

 All those cases are very marginal and should not impact real-life scenarios.